 - Cancer: prostatic adenocarcinoma, benign hyperplasias, osteosarcoma

 - Urinary tract infections

 - Addison’s disease

 - Diabetes mellitus

 The above-mentioned health issues have been reported in this breed over the years.
 However, it doesn’t mean that some or most of them will definitely occur in all Doberman Pinschers.
-The purpose of this list is to inform the owners of these dogs or those who are thinking about getting a Doberman Pinscher about potential health issues that may arise.
+The purpose of this list is to inform the owners of these dogs or those who are thinking about getting a Doberman Pinscher as a pet about potential health issues that may arise.